annabelhuber/closet-sorting/README.md

 *GUI* is the interface (using Java Swing) and is very much in the works at the moment; I am ironing out the technical problems before I adjust the look of it, so please excuse the appearance.

 Finally, *CSVReader* is the code written in order to store the data used by the aforementioned classes in a CSV file.

+*NOTE: I wrote the bare bones of this file in Python before converting to Java for easier GUI use, but the Python files are still in the repository*